DeepGraphLearning/ConfGF/README.md

 The offical raw GEOM dataset is avaiable here(https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/JNGTDF).

 ### Preprocessed dataset
-We provide the preprocessed GEOM datasets in a dropbox folder(https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/JNGTDF).
+We provide the preprocessed datasets in a dropbox folder(https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/JNGTDF).
+For ISO17 dataset, we use the default split of GraphDG(https://github.com/gncs/graphdg).

 ### Prepare your own GEOM dataset from scratch (optional)
 Download the raw GEOM dataset and unpack it.